IjayAbby/leaderboard-api/README.md

 > App written in JavaScript to submit scores, and to view scores of different players

-The objective of this App is to submit scores and grab others from the list of online scores using an API
+The objective of this App is to submit scores and grab others from the list of online scores from a game  using a private  API.

 ## Built With